Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/algebraic.md

 The mechanics of these types are very simple, you have **sum types** and **product types**.
 The first ones allow you to define a
 **tagged union** of data (i.e. data that can be from *any* of the types that conform the sum, but only one at a time).
 The second one is what we would understand as a **tuple**, which holds multiple elements in order.
-The interesting thing about these is that, when you allow recursion (such as Nessa does), you can create complex data structures called **Algebraic Data Types**.
+The interesting thing about these is that, when you allow recursion (such as Ryna does), you can create complex data structures called **Algebraic Data Types**.
 These can be extremely useful in functional contexts, but simpler types can also be very useful when expressing complex algorithms.

-In Nessa, **sum types** are expressed using `|`, so a value that is either an `Int` or a `Float` would be expressed using `Int | Float`.
+In Ryna, **sum types** are expressed using `|`, so a value that is either an `Int` or a `Float` would be expressed using `Int | Float`.
 Of course, you can add as many **variants** (types in the sum) as you want.
 On the other hand, **product types** are expressed using tuple-like syntax, so
 `(Int, Float)` would be a tuple containing an `Int` and a `Float`, in that very same order.
 You can also add as many types as you want to a tuple.

 As you might expect, you can mix these with everything we have seen before.
-All these are valid Nessa types:
+All these are valid Ryna types:

 ```
 Int | &Float         // Either an Int or a constant reference to a Float